HardlyDifficult/Tutorials/Chapter2.md

 The surface arc is defined in degrees around the Transform's up direction, and compared against the normal of the surface of the collider at the point of collision to determine if effects apply (in this case, if collisions apply).

-A very small surface arc still allows the primary use case to work correcly, i.e. you can still stand on platforms.
+A very small surface arc still allows the primary use case to work correctly, i.e. you can still stand on platforms.
 The sides, where a rounded edge appears, may not be collidable causing the character to fall off prematurely.

 You can adjust the surface arc to find a value that feels good.